ZacharyKline/RecipeBox/readme.md

 Admin users can edit all recipies.
 Regular users can edit their own recipes.

-Authors can favorite and unfavorite recipes and view a list of thier favorites.
+Authors can favorite and unfavorite recipes.
+A users favorites is linked through the user detail page.